About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 Of course, the interaction with the environment and, particularly, with other brains, is an intrinsic feature of any living brain and the disconnected brain must be considered as an element of prospective analysis for the dynamic brain.
 While the occurrence of sleeping activity may reasonably be expected independently of external influences, because the sleep features include a sort of disconnection, we cannot ascertain what cognitive actions a hypothetically disconnected brain could do when awake.
 For instance, according to our own introspection, we would be tempted to expect a continuous sequence of thoughts even in the absence of sensory input.
 In contrast to this, our framework indicates that the disconnected dynamic brain could not sustain cognitive experiences when awake and this fact induce us to interpret the line of thoughts of the waking brain as an externally-induced transient activity that would attenuate up to disappear if the lack of sensory input would continue for long enough time (perhaps several cycles).
 This is a consequence of the kind of phase space scenario we have assumed for the dynamic brain and, although scenarios sustaining continuous oscillatory activity are also possible, we exclude them because are not appropriate for the overall framework.
-Moreover, the framework also suggests that the operative functions sustained by the sleeping activity of a hypothetically disconnected brain would repeat almost equal during each cycle and this would mean, for instance, the same sequence of dreams.